Weird and wonderful. 7 must-see funky outdoor art exhibitions

 Never have koalas been so colourful as they are in Port Macquarie and its surrounds.
 This picturesque city is home to the Hello Koalas Sculpture Trail, which features 50-plus, 1m-tall koala creations that are sprinkled throughout the area in a similar fashion to Shepparton’s Moooving Art exhibition.
 These colourful sculptures are the work of talented local artists, and by gum they make for a great photo.
 Free trail guides available from the Glasshouse Port Macquarie visitor centre will help point you in the right direction.

-Visit when…staying at BIG4 Bonny Hills Holiday Park.
+Visit when…staying at BIG4 Ingenia Holidays Bonny Hills.

 6. Perth art walks, Perth, WA